polinchw/docker-tools/README.md

   docker-machine ssh SWARM-MASTER

-- Determine the interal IP of the swarm master.
+- Determine the internal IP of the swarm master.
 In this case the IP is 10.0.0.99.
-You can figure this out by running ifconfig:
+You can figure this out by running
+  ifconfig:

   ubuntu@helloworld-swarm-master:~$ ifconfig
   docker0   Link encap:Ethernet  HWaddr 02:42:32:78:71:25